d3rp/clima/README.md

 [toc](#table-of-contents)

-## Configuration file and environment variables
+## Configuration options

+It's tedious to have to write a long list of parameters on the command line, when most of the use cases follow a similar pattern.
+To facilitate the use of configurations, there's several options to choose from.

 The `c` decorator/configuration chains multiple configuration options together in order of priority (lower number overrides higher number):

 1. command line arguments
 1. Environment variables
+1. .env file
 1. configuration file definitions
+1. decrypted passwords from `~/.password-store` if gnugpg is installed
-1. defaults in the schema/template/namedtuple class
+1. defaults in the subclass inheriting `Schema`

+### Configuration file and environment variables

 The configuration file should be named with either the postfix `.conf` or `.cfg` e.g. `foo.conf` and have an ini type formatting with a 'Clima' section: